 - For mashing the potatoes, I use a hand mixer.
 In this way, you will get a very smooth almost foamy texture at the end.
 For more tips see our vegan mashed potatoes recipe.

 - Preheat the oven at 400F (200C).

-- Take 4 ramekins (8-oz) or 1 larger oven-safe pot (8x8) and add the vegetable stew filling first.
+- Take 4 ramekins (8-oz) or 1 larger oven-safe pot (8×8) and add the vegetable stew filling first.
 Spread it evenly before topping it with creamy vegan mashed potatoes.

-- Bake for 15 minutes under a broiler or until it gets light brown on top and the stew is bubbling up around the sides.
+- Bake for 15 minutes under a broiler or until it gets light brown on top and the stew bubbles up around the sides.

-- Cook the veggies until soft – Contrary to Vegan Pot Pies, where you shouldn’t cook veggies until they are soft as pot pies need time in the oven to get the top crust baked.
-However, with Shepherd’s Pie, we recommend cooking the veggies until they are soft and only broil the top of the mashed potatoes in the oven.
+- Cook the veggies until soft – Contrary to vegan pot pies, you shouldn’t cook them until they are soft as pot pies need time in the oven to get the top crust baked.
+However, with Shepherd’s Pie, we recommend cooking the veggies until they are soft and only broiling the top of the mashed potatoes in the oven.

-- Thickening the stew – If you feel that your stew has too much liquid, you can thicken it starting with one Tablespoon of flour or starch and repeat if needed.
-It can happen if the zucchini releases a lot of water or you add other veggies that behave similarly like mushrooms.
+- Thickening the stew – If you feel that your stew has too much liquid, you can thicken it, starting with one Tablespoon of flour or starch and repeat if needed.
+It can happen if the zucchini releases much water or you add other veggies that behave similarly to mushrooms.

-UPDATED: This recipe was originally posted in October 2018, but was rewritten and republished with detailed instructions, and tips in November 2019.
+UPDATED: This recipe was originally posted in October 2018, but was rewritten and republished with detailed instructions and tips in October 2021.